-CES Selector – The Missing Link for Optimal Product Design
+GRANTA Selector – The Missing Link for Optimal Product Design

 Your business success is intimately linked with the success of your products.
 As a result, you invest huge amounts of time and money in optimizing your product development processes.
 You optimize your product design by providing your product designers with the latest CAD tools.
 You optimize your product performance by giving your analysts the latest simulation tools.
 But what do you do to optimize your choice of materials?

 At Granta Design, we have decided to share with the Additive Manufacturing community key elements of the ‘Schema’ (the underlying data structures) behind our Additive Manufacturing data management solution.
 We aim to support the development of Standards and to promote the value of systematically managing AM data.

 An updated version of the paper ‘Biocompatibility: A key functional requirement of next-generation medical and combination devices’ originally published in Toxicological Pathology 36:70-80, 2008.
 Published here with the permission of the journal.
 Authors: Michael Helmus, Sarah Egan, David Cebon.